 Madeira Beach home prices are not only among the most expensive in Florida, but Madeira Beach real estate also consistently ranks among the most expensive in America.

-Madeira Beach is a decidedly white-collar city, with fully 87.40% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Madeira Beach is a city of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Madeira Beach who work in sales jobs (19.22%), management occupations (17.73%), and office and administrative support (9.90%).
+Unlike some cities, Madeira Beach isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Madeira Beach are a mix of both white- and blue-collar jobs.
+Overall, Madeira Beach is a city of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Madeira Beach who work in management occupations (19.71%), sales jobs (16.43%), and office and administrative support (9.88%).

 Another notable thing is that Madeira Beach is a major vacation destination.
 Much of the city’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Madeira Beach’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.